robertoooo/Cheat_Sheet/README.md

 git remote add origin remote repository URL git pull origin master

-# Add and Commit the things you have done
-1. git add (The things you want to push)
-2. git commit -m ""		//Commit the Changes
+#To push to the master
+git add . //Add all the changes git commit -m "With these changes I have" //Commit the changes to the origin git push origin master //Push the changes from origin (local) to master

 ```